mrakgr/The-Spiral-Language/readme.md

 There might be some new things here, but the code by this point should hopefully be clear enough that one can infer what it does just by looking at it.
 This segment requires the use of various real core functions, and those are mostly bindings to built in ops.
 It is easy to see what is inside the core library by following the package links.
 I encourage it.

-Some ecosysytems like .NET are closed - in feel if not license.
+Some ecosystems like .NET are closed - in feel if not license.
 Even if they are open source you'd need to jump through hoops to see what is in its standard library.
 If I wanted to see how `BitConverter` is implemented for example, I'd need to locate the .NET Core standard library repo and seek it out there.

 Some like Pharo's for example allow easy debugging of the entire system from within, and there is a great feeling of freedom and accessibility.
 I'd like Spiral to be closer to that in spirit than .NET.